jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

 Outputs reference v1.1 and v1.2 species by index, this corresponds to their ordering in the two exported tables.
 All indices start from 1 for use with Julia.

+### 120317-find-identical-genomes

+This notebook identifies groups of identical genomes (zero Jaccard distance) and chooses one to keep from each group and marks the rest for deletion.
+Also identifies species which need to be removed entirely because they will have only one genome left.
+This isn't technically overlap removal but wanted to do it first before doing a deep dive into species-level distance matrices.

+#### Results

+901 groups were found in 123 species.
+The large majority were just pairs of genomes, groups larger than 10 mostly confined to S. pneumoniae, S. enterica, M. tuberculosis and other species with large nubers of genomes.

+22 species will be left with one genome and will need to be removed.
+All had only 2 or 3 genomes.

 ## Output